Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis

-\end{Pro} According to Proposition 1, we can give an approximation of LMO density which can decrease the dimension of states and reduce the number of hypotheses by utilizing independence and retain correlation if required by adopting LMO densities of independent random finite subsets.
+\end{Pro} According to Proposition 1, one can find that the LMO density can be decomposed into several LMO densities of independent random finite subsets, according to the correlation analysis based grouping of basic components.
+As a result, we obtain an approximation of LMO density which decreases the dimension of states and reduce the number of hypotheses by utilizing statistical independence between basic components, while reserves the actual correlation by keeping parallel LMO densities of random finite subsets.
 However, we still have a problem that how to compute the LMO density of each random subset from the global LMO density, which will be discussed in the following subsection.